-(1) ADULT EDUCATION.-The term "adult education" means [services or instruction below the postsecondary level] academic instruction and education services below the postsecondary level that increase an individual's ability to read, write, and speak in English and perform mathematics for individuals- (C) who- (i) lack sufficient mastery of basic educational skills to enable the individuals to function effectively in society; (i) are basic skills deficient as defined in section 101; \ \ \ \ \ \ (2) ADULT EDUCATION AND LITERACY ACTIVITIES.-The term "adult education and literacy activities" means [activities described in section 231(b)] programs and services which include reading, writing, speaking, or mathematics skills, workplace literacy activities, family literacy activities, English language acquisition activities, or other activities necessary for the attainment of a secondary school diploma or its State recognized equivalent. \ \ \ \ \ \ \ (5) ELIGIBLE PROVIDER.-The term "eligible provider" means an organization that has demonstrated effectiveness in providing adult education, that may include- (A) \ \ \ - (B) a community-based organization [of demonstrated effectiveness]; - (C) a volunteer literacy organization [of demonstrated effectiveness]; \ \ \ \ \ \ \ (I) a consortium or coalition of the agencies, organizations, institutions, libraries, or authorities described in any of subparagraphs (A) through (H).
+(1) ADULT EDUCATION.-The term "adult education" means [service or instruction below the postsecondary level] academic instruction and education services below the postsecondary level that increase an individual's ability to read, write, and speak in English and perform mathematics for individuals-

+(A) (C) Who- [(i) lack sufficient mastery of basic educational skills to enable the individuals to function effectively in society;] (i) are basic skills deficient as defined in section 101;

+(2) Adult education and literacy activities" means [activities described in section 231(b)]. programs and services which include reading, writing, speaking, mathematics skills, workplace literacy activities, family literacy activities, English language acquisition activities, or other activities necessary for the attainment of a secondary school diploma or its State recognized equivalent";

+(5) ELIGIBLE PROVIDER.-The term "eligible provider" means an organization that has demonstrated effectiveness in providing adult education, that may include- (A) (B) a community-based organization [of demonstrated effectiveness]; (C) a volunteer literacy organization [of demonstrated effectiveness]:

+(I) a consortium or coalition of agencies, organizations, institutions, libraries, or authorities described in any of subparagraphs (A) through (H).
 (6) ENGLISH [LITERACY PROGRAM] LANGUAGE ACQUISITION PROGRAM.-The term "English [literacy program] language acquisition program" means a program of instruction designed to help individuals of limited English proficiency achieve competence in reading, writing, and speaking the English language.
 (7) ESSENTIAL COMPONENTS OF READING INSTRUCTION.-The term "essential components of reading instruction" has the meaning given the term in section 1208 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6368).